-Home stagers work with homeowners and realtors with the intention of making the house stand out to maximize its sales price and sell faster.
+Professional home stagers work with homeowners and realtors to make the house stand out, maximize its sales price, and sell faster.
 A study done by the International Association of Home Staging Professionals (IAHSP) shows that in 2019, an estimated five million properties were traded in the U.S., and around one million of those properties involved a professional stager.
 Moreover, the same study showed that staged homes sell 30 times faster and up to 20% more than their original value.

 Another study done by the National Association of Realtors (NAR) shows that 82% of buyer’s agents mentioned that staging a home made it easier for potential buyers to see themselves living in the property in the future.
 The study also showed that a total of 53% of buyer’s agents said that staging a home decreases the time a property spends on the market.

 There are two streams of revenue for home stagers.
 The first source is charging for consultations, which leads to the second stream of income: hands-on staging.
 This is when you go back to the house after consultation to stage with the homeowner’s existing furniture or your own items.

 The home staging business startup costs depend on whether you use existing furniture or not.
 If you choose to utilize the homeowner’s items, the staging business typically won’t require a significant upfront investment.
 However, if you want to purchase your own pieces, the startup costs can be hefty.

 The basic expenses to start a commercial home staging business are the following:

 If you want to buy decorating supplies and inventory, consider looking into furniture rental services to save some money or apply for equipment financing.

 Having a college degree or certification in interior design isn’t necessarily required for a home staging startup, though having one is an advantage.
 With that said, knowledge of trends and design can give you a leg up.
 Additionally, expertise and experience in marketing, contracts, accounting, networking, and customer service can help you negotiate your rates.